WackoWiki/wackowiki/src/doc/UPGRADE.md

-# UPGRADING FROM AN EARLIER VERSION:
+# Upgrading from an earlier version:

 Just unpack the new distribution archive wherever you need/want it; all you need from your old WackoWiki installation is config.php and the file folder.
 You can also just